How do I protect my guitar from changes in Temperature and Humidity?

 Here’s an overview on how to order a Bourgeois

-Body Style Specifications – Listed Body Styles are available in any of our Guitar Packages as well as the listed standard Models.
-Some specs, such as scale length and nut width are interchangeable, some are specific to the package.
-Choose your Body Style and then pick your Guitar Package.
+Body Style Specifications – Listed Body Styles are available in any of our Guitar Models.
+Some specs, such as scale length and nut width are interchangeable, some are specific to the model.
+Choose your Body Style and then pick your Guitar Model.

-Guitar Package Specifications – Listed Guitar Packages are available on any of our Body Styles.
+Guitar Model Specifications – Listed Guitar Models are available on any of our Body Styles.
 Some specs, such as scale length and nut width are interchangeable, some are specific to the model.

 General Specs:Except as noted, all Bourgeois guitars include the following features: Bone Nut & Saddle, One piece Mahogany Neck, Ebony Fretboard & Ebony Belly Bridge, Black Fretboard Binding, High Gloss Body & Headstock, Satin Neck Finish, Mother-of-Pearl Bourgeois Headstock inlay, Bourgeois Premium pickguard, Ivoroid Bridge pins & End pins, Deluxe Hardshell Case and a Limited Lifetime Warranty.

 Necks: Our neck shape is likened to a “gentle V”.
-Each Model and Package is built with either our 1 23/32” nut width or our 1 3 /4” nut.
+Each Model is built with either our 1 23/32” nut width or our 1 3/4” nut.
 If you would prefer one over the other, you may request it for no extra charge.
 This must be done at the time you place your order.

 About Top Woods:We love Adirondack and European spruce and offer one or the other as the standard on most Bourgeois Models.
 However, Master Grade Premium Sitka is always available.